 - Note that some installers remove earlier versions completely, including configuration files, therefore you should really save any important configuration files! - On the other hand, other installers don't overwrite existing configuration files, thinking you will want to do that yourself. - standard.action now only includes the enabled actions.
-Not all actions as before. - Logging is off by default now.
-If you need logging, it can be turned on in the config file.
-You may also want to enable logging until you verified that the new Privoxy version is working as expected. - Three other config file settings are now off by default: enable-remote-http-toggle, and enable-enable-enable-them, and be aware of the security issues involved. - The "filter-client-headers" and "filter-server-headers" actions that were introduced with Privoxy 3.0.5 to apply content filters to the headers have been removed and replaced with new actions.
+Not all actions as before. - In the default configuration only fatal errors are logged now.
+You can change that in the debug section of the configuration file.
+You may also want to enable more verbose logging until you verified that the new Privoxy version is working as expected. - Three other config file settings are now off by default: enable-remote-http-toggle, and enable-edit-actions.
+If you use or want these, you will need to explicitly enable them, and be aware of the security issues involved. - The "filter-client-headers" and "filter-server-headers" actions that were introduced with Privoxy 3.0.5 to apply content filters to the headers have been removed and replaced with new actions.
 See the What's New section above.